verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/manual-scaler-trait.md

 ```

-Below is a snippet of the Deployment resource with the `replicas` value updated..
+The following is a snippet of the Deployment resource with the `replicas` value updated.
 ```
 apiVersion: apps/v1
 kind: Deployment